Most exposed UK sectors to Brexit risk

 UK sectors that will be particulary badly hit are those most dependent on European exports

-Published by Marzia Moccia. .Europe Conjuncture Industries Uncertainty Brexit Economic trends
+Published by Marzia Moccia. .Europe Conjuncture Industries Uncertainty Brexit Global economic trends

 Log in to use the pretty print function and embed function.